-An outright gift is any gift where you make a gift to Western New England University.
-The most common way for donors to make an outright gift is to write a check payable to the charity.
+An outright gift of cash is when you transfer funds to Western New England University and get nothing of financial value in return.
+The most common way for donors to make an outright gift is to write a check payable to Western New England University.

 Gift provides immediate support